Aaron Judge Player Props: Yankees vs. Astros

-Aaron Judge -- .207 average over his past 10 games -- will be in action for the New York Yankees versus the Houston Astros, with Justin Verlander on the mound, on August 5 at 1:05 PM ET.
+Aaron Judge, with a slugging percentage of .400 in his past 10 games -- including two home runs -- will be in action for the New York Yankees against the Houston Astros, with Jose Urquidy on the hill, August 6 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Aaron Judge Game Info & Props vs. the Astros